It was business as usual at the time.

 You must not overeat.
 Let me rephrase that.
 You must know when to overeat.

-While lowering the amount of food you eat on a daily basis will massively improve your brain function in the short-run, you certainly cannot “diet” every day.
-Not unless you want to end up anxious, irritable, weak and looking like a prison camp escapee.
+While lowering the amount of food you eat on a daily basis will massively improve your brain function in the short-run, you certainly cannot “diet” or restrict yourself every day.
+Not unless you want to end up anxious, irritable, weak and looking like a vegan activist.

 For the first time in human history, more people today die as a result of overeating than undernourishment.